mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

     </tr>
     <tr>
       <td style="text-align:left">device</td>
-      <td style="text-align:left">Used to refer to collectively to all types of computers, phones, and other
+      <td style="text-align:left">Refers to all types of computers, phones, and other
         devices.</td>
       <td style="text-align:left">Speak with the owner of any other proxies between your device and the
         Mattermost server</td>